open-cluster-management-io/open-cluster-management-io.github.io/content/getting-started/integration/app-lifecycle.md

 ```

 ## Install community operator from OperatorHub.io
-If you are using OKD, OpenShift, or have `OLM` installed in your cluster, you can install the multicluster subscription community operator with a released version from the [OperatorHub.io](https://operatorhub.io).
-Details can be found [here](https://operatorhub.io/operator/multicluster-operators-subscription).
+If you are using OKD, OpenShift, or have `OLM` installed in your cluster, you can install the multicluster subscription community operator with a released version from the [OperatorHub.io](https://operatorhub.io/operator/multicluster-operators-subscription).

 ## What is next